It wasn’t gold. It wasn’t jewels. It was a pineapple.

 No one expected the pineapple to vanish.

-Panic set in.
+Panic set in immediately.
+The Governor-General was furious.
+The head gardener was interrogated for hours.
 Was it sabotage?
 A prank?
 An inside job?
+Political theater?

 The Hunt Begins (and Gets Weird)

 Some say that cartoon reached London.
-That it landed on desks that had once planned sugar routes and tea taxes.
-That it made someone in a powdered wig ask: What else are we losing control of?
+That it landed on desks of East India Company directors, men who had once planned sugar routes and tea monopolies and the taxation of entire subcontinents.
+That it made someone in a powdered wig pause and ask: What else are we losing control of?

 Did Anyone Actually Eat the Pineapple?

 Was it wasteful?
-Yes.
+Possibly.
 Was it poetic?
 Absolutely.

 Why It Mattered More Than It Should Have